 South Australia has in current years seen an increased focus on the adoption of renewable energies to help reduce our contribution to climate change.
 This symposium will present overviews of current design practices, novel technologies and innovative solutions, and case studies demonstrating application of advanced techniques and cost-effective solutions in the design and construction of geotechnical aspects for various renewable energy technologies.

 The symposium will bring together professional engineers, researchers, specialist contractors, regulators, educators and students to share and discuss their experiences on the topic of geotechnical aspects of renewable energy and associated challenges and opportunities.

-- Planning and design of geotechnical investigations for renewable energy projects
+- Construction and case histories of various renewable projects